 Hotel Avenida Palace – one of the most luxurious hotels in the country, with a beautiful architecture and interior design.
 Just next to the Restauradores square and its metro station.

 Bairro Alto Hotel – a great luxurious hotel to stay at the very heart of Lisbon.
 As the name indicates, this hotel is in one of the best places to stay in Lisbon.

 Cost of Travel in Lisbon, Portugal

 Lisbon and Portugal are experiencing a higher influx of tourists during the last few years.
-However, the prices in the Portuguese capital remain well above the average for Western Europe.
-This is especially the case when considering the cost of accommodation and eating out.
+However, the prices in the Portuguese capital remain below the average for Western Europe.
+This is especially the case when considering the cost of eating out and transportation.

 Eating out is definitely an exciting activity if you are coming from North America or Northern Europe.
 Portugal has great eateries at very affordable prices.
 That includes not only meals but also inexpensive cafes in which you can taste the famous Pastel de Nata.

 You can find a lot of great restaurants serving decent sized meals from 5 to 10 euros.
 A nice coffee with milk can be easily found for under 2 euros.

 The public transport in the Portuguese capital is quite good, however, I strongly recommend staying somewhere with easy access to the metro network.
 Prices are reasonable, and the metro is certainly the easiest way to travel inside Lisbon.